 - State Route 180 is an official scenic highway that passes into Kings National Park and through the famous General Grant Grove.

 No car?
 No problem!
-Check out these tours including transportation from cities like San Francisco and Los Angeles
+Check out these tours including transportation from cities like San Francisco and Los Angeles:

-We hope you enjoyed this guide to fun things to do in Central California.
+I hope you enjoyed this guide to fun things to do in Central California.

 You might also like these posts: